WoodyWout/Draft-Beer-Classification/README.md

-# Draft-Beer-Classification
+# 🍺Draft-Beer-Classification🍺

 ## 1. Introduction

-Let me introduice you to this ML Engineering project which consist to classify images of Belgian draft beers.
+Let me introduce you to this ML Engineering project, which aims to classify images of Belgian draft beers.
-There are 5 kinds of draft beer: Chimay Blue, Orval, Rochefort 10, Westmalle Tripel and Westvleteren 12.
-The classes are numbered 0 to 4 respectively.
+There are five kinds of draft beer: Chimay Blue, Orval, Rochefort 10, Westmalle Tripel, and Westvleteren 12.
+The classes are numbered 0 to 4, respectively.

 ## 2. The Data

 The data used for training and local evaluation are placed in the `data` folder in the base folder.
 The data has already been split into training data and evaluation data.
 They are respectively in the `train` folder and `eval` folder.
-In each you will find four folders which represent the beers you'll need to classify.
+In each there are four folders which represent the beers to classify.
 As said, there are five kinds of draft beer: Chimay Blue, Orval, Rochefort 10, Westmalle Tripel and Westvleteren 12.
 The classes are numbered 0 to 4 respectively.
 These class numbers are necessary to create a correct classifier.
-In data.py, you'll find tthe code to load the images into NumPy arrays and label corresponding to the images.
+In data.py, there is code to load the images into NumPy arrays and label corresponding to the images.
 The number of images are balanced as follow :

 * Classe'0': Total of train images 108
 * Classe'1': Total of train images 91